688 - Pinball - live

 Gladys is going to get it tonight.

 Another night I come home and she's like, have you been playing pinball all night?
+You're damn right I have.

 Get that dress off, Gladys.
+We're going to town.

 By the way, I'm not married.

-Well, this is just,
+But this is just.

-yeah, anyway, so, yeah.
+Yeah, anyway, so, yeah.

-Yeah, I was going to say, at some point.
+I forgot what we're doing at the moment.
+Yeah, I was going to say, at some point...

 The meeting got this.